 Masoor dal is a quick cook protein rich lentil widely known as Red lentils.
 They are also called as Orange lentils & Pink lentils.
 These have a high nutrition profile similar to that of meat.
-Hence it is eaten by many as a substitute to non-veg or meat.
+Hence eaten by many as a substitute to non-veg or meat.

 Masoor dal comes in 2 varieties.
 One is the skinned and the other variety is the whole lentil.
 The skinned variety is known as red lentils or red masoor dal.
 The other one is known as the sabut masoor or whole red lentils.
 These are brown in color and have a similar shape as the Puy lentils & Horse gram.

 Whole masoor dal known as sabut masoor dal is also enjoyed by many people.
 The whole lentils have higher fiber so it is always good to soak them in enough water for few hours to prevent stomach problems.